cs2113-f24/cs2113-f24.github.io/syllabus.md

 **Please note that in the context of this class, all projects and labs are considering programming/coding assignments.
 Many actions fall under the <u>"You may NOT"</u> list above**

-### Groupwork

-We will have an in-class, group-based project towards the end of the semester.
-The project grade will be based on what the group produces.
-For example, if all team members feel their teammate contributed equally, that teammate recieves all the points for the project earned by the groupwork.
-If the team feels that a teammate only contributed 50% effort, that teammate will recieve only half the points of the project earned by the groupwork. **Please email the instructor ASAP if you or your team are having trouble with your team members, so we can make arrangements to monitor and resolve the situation (which may involve breaking up teams).** Groupwork disputes will be resolved using git logs only.

-Please visit the CS department's [JEDI student resources page](https://www.cs.seas.gwu.edu/justice-equity-diversity-and-inclusion-resources) for information around Justice, Equity, Diversity, and Inclusion resources as these may pertain to groupwork situations in our class.

 ### Use of Electronic Course Materials and Class Recordings